-These individual design projects prepare the students for the capstone design project, a twoquarter capstone design course, CHE 175A and 175B, in which students draw upon various aspects of their previous engineering science and design knowledge to address a meaningful design problem.
+The culmination of the students' design experience is the two-quarter capstone design course, ENVE 175A and 175B, in which students draw upon various aspects of their previous engineering science and design knowledge to address a meaningful design problem.
 Students learn to define the objectives (in a global context), explore the possible options, plan and conduct experiments if needed, formulate preliminary solutions, and evaluate the proposed alternatives with respect to economics, feasibility, societal, health and safety impacts, and sustainability.
 This approach may require a number of iterations before a final comparative solution is achieved.

 Senior design projects are always team projects (usually three to five students).
-Chemical and environmental engineering students are encouraged to form mixed groups to promote diversity and a multidisciplinary approach.
-CHE 175A and 175B is run in a very professional manner.
-Each team maintains a chronological log of all project work (to demonstrate the evolution of their design), submits timesheets and bimonthly reports consisting of 5-10 minute oral presentations (similar to an internal review in a consulting firm) and a 1-2 page technical memo.
+Chemical and environmental engineering students are encouraged to form mixed groups to promote diversity and multidisciplinary approaches.
+ENVE 175A and 175B is run in a very professional manner.
+Each team maintains a chronological log of all project work (to demonstrate the evolution of their design), submit timesheets and bimonthly reports consisting of 5-10 minute oral presentations (similar to an internal review in a consulting firm) and a 1-3 page technical memo.

 Bimonthly oral presentations as well as an end-of-first-quarter team oral presentation (15-20 min) are critiqued to provide feedback for developing effective communication skills.
-The first quarter (CHE 175A) focuses on project (concept) analysis, preliminary evaluation (economical and technical), data and literature collection, preliminary process design and evaluation, and becoming functional in simulation software packages such as PROII and SuperPro for modeling of an entire process or treatment plant.
+The first quarter (ENVE 175A) focuses on project (concept) analysis, preliminary evaluation (economical and technical), data and literature collection, preliminary process design and evaluation, and becoming functional in simulation software packages such as PROII and SuperPro for modeling of an entire treatment plant.
 The first quarter also includes risk analysis, occupational health and safety of treatment systems, environmental regulations and ethical concerns, sustainability concepts and operation and maintenance considerations.

-The second quarter (CHE 175B) of the capstone design course focuses on the detailed engineering design of the process (equipment sizing and specification, etc.), comprehensive profitability evaluation and process optimization, in addition to ethics issues in the profession.
+The second quarter (ENVE 175B) of the capstone design course focuses on the detailed engineering design of the process (equipment sizing and specification, etc.), comprehensive profitability evaluation and process optimization, in addition to ethics issues in the profession.
 In some cases, students build a prototype of their design concepts and prove the concept by laboratory experiments and obtain the kinetics of a treatment system required for scaling up to a full-scale system using simulation software to model steady state processes.